splunk/observability-workshop/docs/module6/hotrod.md

 * Generate some artificial traffic
 * Validate traces in the UI

-{==

-Minimum recommended time to complete - **25 minutes**

-==}

-!!! important "Enabling µAPM"

-    An Organization needs to be pre-provisioned as a µAPM entitlement is required for the purposes of this module.
-Please contact someone from SignalFx to get a trial instance with µAPM enabled if you don’t have one already.

-    To check if you have an Organization with µAPM enabled, just login to SignalFx and check that you have the µAPM tab on the top navbar next to Dashboards.

-!!! note
+!!! note "Ensure you have a running instance"
     The setup part is already documented in the [Preparation](../../module4/prep/) and [Deploy the Smart Agent in K3s](../../module4/k3s/) steps.
-If you are using an EC2 instance, make sure it is available and skip to [Step 1](../../module6/hotrod/#1-deploy-the-hot-rod-application-into-k3s), otherwise ensure your Multipass instance is available and running before continuing.
+If you are using an AWS/EC2 instance, make sure it is available and skip to [Step 1](../../module6/hotrod/#1-deploy-the-hot-rod-application-into-k3s), otherwise ensure your Multipass instance is available and running before continuing.

     === "Input"